apache/mynewt-site/docs/os/tutorials/blinky_primo.md

 Create two targets for the Arduino Primo board - one for the bootloader and one for the Blinky application.

-Run the following `newt target` commands to create a bootloader target.
-We name the target `primo_boot`:
+Run the following `newt target` commands, from your project directory, to create a bootloader target.
+We name the target `primo_boot`.

 ```no-highlight
 $ newt target create primo_boot
 $ newt target set primo_boot app=@apache-mynewt-core/apps/boot bsp=@apache-mynewt-core/hw/bsp/arduino_primo_nrf52 build_profile=optimized
 ```
 <br>
-Run the following `newt target` commands to create a target for your Blinky application.
-We name the target `primoblinky`:
+Run the following `newt target` commands to create a target for the Blinky application.
+We name the target `primoblinky`.
 ```no-highlight
 $ newt target create primoblinky
 $ newt target set primoblinky app=apps/blinky bsp=@apache-mynewt-core/hw/bsp/arduino_primo_nrf52 build_profile=debug